neithere/argh/docs/source/tutorial.rst

 This way arguments cannot be defined in the Natural Way but the :class:`~argh.decorators.arg` decorator works as usual.

+.. deprecated:: 0.30
+    The `@expects_obj` decorator will removed in v0.31 or a later version.
+    Please consider using the main feature Argh offers — the mapping of function signature to CLI.
+Otherwise you are basically using vanilla Argparse.

 .. note::

    In both cases — ``**kwargs``-only and `@expects_obj` — the arguments